 We talked about having a good-bye party.
 Just three families and we could not agree on the party, happy hour with kids or late night with dancing.
 We all needed something different to leave.
 I know what is best for me, walking away.
 No reason to say good-bye really, people I care about will keep in touch one way or another, maybe we even see each other in a far off place and time.

 Just made my last batch of ice cream for the next two and a half years.
 The ice cream maker is gong to Moscow.
-There are lots of good laces to get ice cream shops in the States, I don’t need to bring it along.
+There are lots of good ice cream shops in the States, I don’t need to bring it along.
 I will share it with friends at their going away party.

 Saw H again Thursday evening and made arraignments to say good-bye to her dog.
 Not her, didn’t need to, already said good-bye to her from afar.
 For anyone in Lesotho reading this bog, “Good-bye”.
 I love you and will miss you.
 Would prefer to give everyone a true hug, American style, not the two or three cheek kiss thing that I frequently botch.
 Know that I care, but I am not going to seek everyone out.